Median Optimal Treatment Regimes: Discussion

 \section{Discussion}

-In this paper, we proposed a treatment policy based on conditional median effects, and a new ACME value measure which is maximized for this policy.
-Importantly, our proposed approach avoids both within-group unfairness (lack of robustness) issues with the mean, as well as across-group unfairness issues with the marginal median.
+In this paper, we proposed a treatment policy based on conditional median treatment effects, and a new ACME value measure which is maximized for this policy.
+Importantly, our proposed approach avoids both within-group lack of robustness issues with the mean, as well as across-group unfairness issues with the marginal median.
 We argue that optimal treatment policies should be defined in terms of the \emph{conditional} distribution of outcomes, given covariates, rather than the marginal, in order to avoid across-group unfairness.
 We study nonparametric efficiency bounds and propose provably optimal doubly robust-style estimators, showing their finite-sample properties in simulations and in an illustration analyzing effects of combination therapy in treating HIV.
 We would generally argue that the mean is most useful as a measure of centrality when it is close to the median, and otherwise the median should be preferred; this suggests median effects should at least be used more widely than they are at present.

 There are many opportunities for future related work.
-In addition to developing $V$-specific median optimal treatment regimes, one could also consider more general (conditional) quantile optimal treatment regimes that replace conditional medians by conditional quantiles.
+In addition to developing $V$-specific median optimal treatment regimes and analyzing $\wh d_\dr^*$ in more general settings, one could also consider more general (conditional) quantile optimal treatment regimes that replace conditional medians by conditional quantiles.
 All of this could also be adapted to numerous other settings, including continuous or time-varying treatments, or mediation problems, or settings where treatments may be confounded so that sensitivity analysis or instrumental variables may be used, etc.